Mr-RedHat-fb/Kattskralle/README.md

 ### Features
 - 🚫 **Ignore users** – hide posts from specific users you don’t want to see.
 - 🔄 **Infinite scroll** – automatically load new pages without clicking through.
+- ↪️ **Bypass confirmation sites** – skip intermediate confirmation pages when opening external links.
+- 🌟 **Show Thread Starter (TS)** – highlights the thread starter’s posts with a light yellow background.
+- ✅ **Mark Viewed Threads** – adds a background color to threads you’ve already visited so you can see which ones you’ve read.
-- 🖼️ **Inline previews** – embed media directly in threads:
+- 🖼️ **previews** – embed media directly in threads:
   - Images and videos from supported hosts
   - YouTube videos
   - Spotify links
-- ↪️ **Bypass confirmation sites** – skip intermediate confirmation pages when opening external links.
   [See Screenshots](#screenshots)

 ### Installation